 The title "Son of Man" was frequently used by Jesus to refer to himself.
-Like "Son of God" it is closely associated with Messiahship; so much so that when Jesus solemnly affirms that he is the Messiah, the Son of God, he adds in the same breath that the high priest will see "the Son of Man sitting at the right hand of power and coming with the clouds of heaven" (Mark 14:61, 62).
-The title "Son of Man" is most fully described in Daniel 7:13, 14, where a human figure (a "Son of Man") receives the right to world dominion from the Father.
+Like "Son of God" it is closely associated with Messiahship; so much so that when Jesus solemnly affirms that he is the Messiah, the Son of God, he adds in the same breath that the high priest will see "the Son of Man sitting at the right hand of Power and coming with the clouds of heaven" (Mark 14:61-62).
+The title "Son of Man" is most fully described in Daniel 7:13-14, where a human figure (a "Son of Man") receives the right to world dominion from the Father.
 The parallel with Psalm 2 is obvious, as well as the close connection with Psalm 110, where David refers to his "lord" (the Messiah) who is to sit at the Lord's (the Father's) right hand until he takes up his office as world governor and "rules in the midst of his enemies" (Ps.
 110:2; cp.
 Matt.
 22:42-45).
-The Son of Man has an equally clear Messianic connection in Psalm 80:17: "Let your hand be upon your right-hand man, upon the Son of Man whom you made strong for yourself."
+The Son of Man whom you made strong for yourself."

-It is significant that the New Testament writers lay the greatest stress on Psalm 110, citing it some 23 times and applying it to Jesus, who had been by that time exalted as Messianic Lord to immortality at the right hand of the Father just as the Psalmist had foreseen.
+It is significant that the New Testament writers lay the greatest stress on Psalm 110:1, citing it some 23 times and applying it to Jesus, who had been by that time exalted as Messianic lord to immortality at the right hand of the Father just as the Psalmist had foreseen.
 Once again we must recognize that eternal Sonship is alien to all the descriptive titles of the Messiah.
 This startling fact should lead Bible students everywhere to compare what they have been taught about Jesus with the Jesus presented by Scripture.
 It would appear that an eternal Son will not match the Bible's account of the Messiah.
 In opting for a Jesus who is an eternal being passing through a temporary life on earth, many seem, so to speak, to have "got the wrong man."